iRobotEducation/create3_docs/docs/lessons/pwp/light-painting.md

-# Light Paint with Create® 3
+# Light Paint with the Create® 3 Robot
 ## Details
 Use long-exposure light photography, paired with the Create® 3 Robot, to create EPIC robot-infused light paintings.